 Birds have always been some of the most symbolic and meaningful animals to experience.
 But something special and unique to each species is, of course, their song.

 The haunting sound of an owl’s hoot can be alarming.
 It’s not as sweet or melodic as other birds, yet there’s something hypnotic about it.
-What exactly does it mean?
+What exactly spiritual meanings of hearing an owl?

-Throughout history, owls have suffered from huge superstition, often symbolizing bad luck and death.
+Throughout history, owls have suffered from huge superstitions, often symbolizing bad luck and death.
 But what if we told you there’s more to an owl’s call than meets the eye?

 1. Wisdom